 We're hoping to raise global awareness within our open-minded community about how to be a sustainable sailor.
-Here are a few tips and tricks to take onboard so you can do your bit for the big blue this summer, and for future summers to come.
+Here are a few tips and tricks to take onboard so you can do your bit for the big blue this year, and for future years to come.

 1. SAVE WATER, STAY SALTY